bndtools/bndtools.github.io/_manual/packageexplorer.md

 Note that you can combine he pseudo targets with the `'|'` operator, e.g. `:e|lib`.

+## All Green

+The All Green field shows the aggregate status of the workspace.
+If there is any project with an error, it will be red.
+If there are no errors, but a project has warnings it will be orange.
+In all other cases it is green.

+## Refresh

+The refresh button will refresh all projects from the workspace and will then reload the workspace.
+This will reinitialize all the repositories and tend to rebuild all projects.

+## Pinning

+You can _pin_ a project.
+A pinned project will always be visible.

 ## Icons

 Bndtools adds the following icons in the Package Explorer: